 Dr. Mindy Erickson is a hydrologist in the Minnesota Water Science Center.
-She is also an adjunct assistant professor at the University of Minnesota, Department of Bioproducts and Biosystems Engineering, and a faculty member of the Water Resources Science Graduate program.
+She is also an adjunct associate professor at the University of Minnesota, Department of Soil, Water, and Climate, and a faculty member of the Water Resources Science Graduate program.
 Prior to joining USGS in March 2009, Mindy worked for a local environmental consulting company and in several Minnesota state agencies, most recently as an environmental research scientist with the Minnesota Pollution Control Agency.
 Mindy has BS and MS degrees in Geological/Civil Engineering, and a PhD in Water Resources Science, all from the University of Minnesota.
 Mindy’s primary research interests are the geochemistry, fate, and transport of metals (e.g., arsenic, iron, manganese) and organic chemicals (e.g., petroleum products, endocrine active chemicals, and pharmaceuticals) n groundwater systems in the upper Midwest.

-University of Minnesota Department of Bioproducts and Biosystems Engineering, Water Resources Science
+University of Minnesota Departments of Soil, Water and Climate; Bioproducts and Biosystems Engineering; Water Resources Science

 - Participate in graduate student examining committees.